bohdangarchu/codex/README.md

 ## Prerequisites

-Before getting started, you will need to have Docker installed on your machine.
-You can download Docker from the official website: https://www.docker.com/get-started
+Before getting started, you will need to have Docker and Node.js installed on your machine.

 ## Getting Started
 To get started, clone this repository to your local machine and run the setup script.
-This will build the Docker containers and start the RabbitMQ and MongoDB instances:
+This will install npm packages, build Docker containers needed for code execution and start the RabbitMQ and MongoDB instances:

 ```bash
 git clone https://github.com/bohdangarchu/codex.git